stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 ### Greedy and Lazy Match

-Greedy and Lazy Match in a regular expression are a form of quantifiers that with specificy how many times a character, or character class, will match and is typically noted by a `.+` or `.*` for greedy and `.+?` or `.*?` for lazy.
+Greedy and Lazy Match in a regular expression are a form of quantifiers that will specify how many times a character, or character class, will match and is typically noted by a `.+` or `.*` for greedy and `.+?` or `.*?` for lazy.

 #### Example